public-data-and-ai-csm/Public-DataAI-Assets/README.md

 ![PyPI pyversions](https://img.shields.io/badge/python-3.5%20%7C%203.6%20%7C%203.7-blue)

-# PUBLIC Watson CSM's Common Collateral
+# PUBLIC CSM's Common Collateral

 This is a collection of scripts, notebooks, and projects developed by IBM CSMs within the Data & AI organization.
 The goal of this repository is to capture some best practices and useful tools and utilities, as well as provide a place where people can learn and discover how to make more effective use of the IBM Watson capabilities.